linyuxuanlin/Wiki_MkDocs/docs/en/使用Rclone同步网盘数据.md

 e/n/d/r/c/s/q> q
 ```

-Next, double-click on the configured remote connection, select the folder and click `Download` to download to your local machine.
+Next, double-click to open the configured remote connection, select a folder, and click `Download` to download it to your local machine.
 In the pop-up window, select the following configurations:

-- Select `Copy` mode for Mode (one-way sync from cloud to local), only copying new and changed files, for backup purposes.
+- Select `Copy` mode (one-way synchronization from cloud to local) in the Mode section, which only copies new and changed files for backup purposes.
-- Check `Skip all files that exist` in the Skip files area to avoid redundant downloads and save bandwidth.
+- Check the box for `Skip all files that exist` in the Skip files section to avoid redundant downloads and save bandwidth.
-- Enter a task name in the Task description area for future reference.
+- Enter a task name in the Task description section for easy reference in future synchronizations.

-After configuring, switch to the Tasks tab, select the corresponding task, and click `Run` to start the download.
+After the configuration is complete, switch to the Tasks tab, select the corresponding task, and click `Run` to start the download.

-## Configuring on Synology NAS
+## Configuration on Synology NAS

-Note: It is recommended to use CloudSync on Synology instead of modifying the underlying code.
+Note: It is recommended to use CloudSync on Synology NAS and avoid modifying the underlying code.

 Preparation:

 - Enable SSH
 - Enable user home directories (`homes`)
-- Create a folder for synchronization (e.g. `/volume1/wiki-media`)
+- Create a folder for synchronization (e.g., `/volume1/wiki-media`)

 Install Rclone: